Back to Blog

 Two Different Worlds

-Vercel and WP Engine aren't really competitors — they serve different platforms.
+Vercel and WP Engine aren't really direct competitors — they serve different platforms entirely.

 • WP Engine: Managed WordPress hosting